Falsification, Eyewitness Testimony, and the Reliability of the New Testament

 The question of the New Testament’s reliability is not merely theological; it is fundamentally historical.
 Any serious evaluation must therefore proceed on the same grounds used in legal, historical, and scientific inquiry.
 One of the most rigorous tools available for such an evaluation is the principle of falsification: the identification of specific conditions which, if proven, would invalidate a claim.¹

-When applied to the New Testament, this method asks a critical question: what kind of evidence, if discovered, would demonstrate that these writings are not reliable eyewitness testimony?
+When applied to the New Testament, this falsification method asks a critical question: what kind of evidence, if discovered, would demonstrate that these writings in the New Testament are not reliable eyewitness testimony?
 The strength of the New Testament rests not in its immunity to testing, but in its openness to it.
 A claim that cannot be falsified is not historically meaningful; a claim that withstands falsification gains credibility.

 Several major falsification claims have been proposed against the New Testament.
 If valid, they would decisively undermine its historical reliability.
-Yet when examined against the internal evidence of Scripture itself, each fails.
+Yet when the actual claims of unreliability against the New Testament are examined against the internal evidence of Scripture itself, every assertion of inaccuracy, contradiction, late-date writing, and lack of eyewitness testimony fails.

 The Claim of Irreconcilable Historical Contradictions